strncat/strncat.github.io/_posts/math/2024-04-16-limit-rational-functions.markdown

 \end{align*}
 $$
 </div>
 This is such as easy way to clearly see where the limit is going.
+But why do we not divide by the highest power of the numerator for example?
+This is because if we have something $$5x^2 / x + 3$$ then dividing by $$x^2$$ will give us $$5 / 1/x + 3$$.
+The denominator is now reaching 0! and that is not helpful as it makes the whole thing undefined.
 <br>
 <br>
 <!------------------------------------------------------------------------------------>